Developing electricity guidelines and standards

 In reviewing the standard and settings the Panel has regard to a Reliability Standard and Settings Guideline, which it prepares.
 In December 2016, the Panel published the first reliability standard and settings guidelines.
 The guidelines outline the principles and assumptions that the Panel will use in conducting the reliability standard and settings review.

-On 30 April 2018 the Panel completed the 2018 reliability standard and settings review, which considered the standard and settings to apply in the NEM from 1 July 2020 to 1 July 2024.
+In April 2018 the Panel completed the 2018 reliability standard and settings review, which considered the standard and settings to apply in the NEM from 1 July 2020 to 1 July 2024.
 The Panel recommended retaining the current levels of the reliability standard and settings as they remain appropriate to support reliability in the NEM.

 |Template for Generator Compliance Review||